The First Rebel

 Galatians 6:7 Do not be deceived: God cannot be mocked.
 A man reaps what he sows.

 She gave birth to another little boy.
 Was this about a year later?
-Could it have been a couple of years later?
+Could it have been three or four years later?
 Possibly.
 We don't know how 'fertility' worked back then.
 We will read later on that Noah did not have children until he was about 500.
 Why?
 We don't know.

 A few years go by and we read that the boys grew up and got involved with specific occupations.